Skip to main content

 We won’t miss a beat in terms of snorkeling on our transfer day.
 We’ll load up the boat and visit two snorkel sites on our way to Murex Resort – Bangka and our next destination, Bangka Islands.
 Overnight Murex Resort – Bangka.

-Day 6 – 8: Bangka Island / Gangga Island
+Day 7 – 9: Bangka Island / Gangga Island

 Meals provided: B,L,D

 The next few days of our snorkeling safari takes us to Bangka Island and Murex Resort – Bangka.
 If Lembeh was all about crazy critters, Bangka Island is all about the pageantry of soft coral.
-Steep fringing reefs begin right from shore and the exposure to oceanic currents bring in larger pelagic marine life like sharks, dolphins, and whales.
+Steep fringing reefs begin right from shore and their exposure to oceanic currents bring in larger pelagic marine life like sharks, dolphins, and whales.
 Another special marine mammal we might have the chance to see are dugongs.
 Among the variety of habitats we’ll visit will be mixed sand and sea grass in search of dugongs that often rest along the sandy slope.
 We’ll also visit snorkel sites on nearby Gangga Island.
 Overnight Murex Resort – Bangka.

-Day 9: Murex Bangka / Murex Manado
+Day 10: Murex Bangka / Murex Manado

 Meals provided: B,L,D